Store-bought furniture polish can be expensive. These homemade furniture polish recipes work great, and will help you

 Vegetable Oil and Citrus Polish for Wood Furniture

-This recipe is safe for any finished wood product, included laminate.
+This solution is safe for any finished wood product, included laminate.

 - 2 parts vegetable oil

 - 1 part lemon oil

 The very best choice is actually jojoba oil, which you can order from Amazon, because it doesn’t go rancid at all.
 But a cheap olive oil will do just fine.

 You may also want to make your polish on the fly to avoid it going rancid in the bottle.
 Just make about what you need for a given polishing session.

 You can put it in a spray bottle if you like, so you can spray it evenly over your rag.
-After it’s dry, go over it with a second, dry rag to get any remaining oil off.
+After it’s dry, wipe if off with a second, dry rag to get any remaining oil off.

 Don’t spray directly onto furniture – this is good advice even with store-bought polishes.
 You want to use the least product you can, and applying it to the towel is the way to achieve that.

 Some people find the above recipe too oily, and advocate using mostly vinegar or lemon oil – either of which will clean the wood and add shine – with just a few drops of vegetable oil to protect the wood and prevent it drying out.

-So here’s another recipe to try in case you don’t like the way the above recipe works for you.
+So here’s an oil and white vinegar recipe to try in case you don’t like the way the above recipe works for you.
 Try them both and see which you prefer.